Category: H

 🏫 Education

-Education in Holderness is managed by the Holderness School District.
-The town has one elementary school, Holderness Central School, which serves students from kindergarten through 8th grade.
-High school students typically attend Plymouth Regional High School in the neighboring town of Plymouth.
-Holderness is also home to the prestigious Holderness School, a private, coeducational college-preparatory boarding school.
+Education in Hancock is managed by the Hancock School Department.
+The town has one elementary school, the Hancock Grammar School, which serves students from kindergarten through eighth grade.
+High school students typically attend high schools in the nearby towns.
+The town is also in close proximity to several colleges and universities, including the University of Maine.

 🚧 Transportation